MicrosoftLearning/mslearn-databricks/Instructions/DE-04-Implement-CI-CD-pipeline.md

   displayName: 'Run Unit Tests'
 ```

+4. Select **Save and run**.

+This YAML file will set up a CI pipeline that is triggered by changes to the `main` branch of your repository.
+The pipeline sets up a Python environment, installs the Databricks CLI, downloads the sample data from your Databricks workspace and runs Python unit tests.
+This is a common setup for CI workflows.

-#### Step 5: Configure CD Pipeline in Azure DevOps
+## Configure CD Pipeline
-1. Create a new release pipeline:
-- In your Azure DevOps project, go to the "Pipelines" > "Releases" section and create a new release pipeline.

-2. Add an artifact:
+1. In the left-side bar, navigate to **Pipelines > Releases** and select **Create release**.

-- Select your build pipeline as the artifact source.
+2. Select your build pipeline as the artifact source.

-3. Define the CD pipeline:
-- Add a stage and configure the tasks to deploy to Azure Databricks.
+3. Add a stage and configure the tasks to deploy to Azure Databricks:

 ```yaml
 stages: